External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: External Constraint Handling

-In practice, additional challenges arise when solving the discretized problem \eqref{eqn:LGRStateApproximationCost} numerically.
-The first issue is the availability of the information: the NLP solver will only return the values of the discretized state $X$, input $U$, and Lagrange multipliers $\Lambda$ at collocation points.
-Secondly, limited machine precision in numerical computations means that even when the corresponding constraints are inactive, the multiplier values are rarely truly equal to zero.
+Theoretically, the above-mentioned analysis applies only to the continuous OCP formulation \eqref{eqn:OCPBolza}.
+Additional challenges will arise in practice when solving the discretized problem \eqref{eqn:LGRStateApproximationCost} numerically: the NLP solver will only return the values of the discretized state $X$, input $U$, and Lagrange multipliers $\Lambda$ at collocation points.

-To better estimate the constraint activation status in-between collocation points, a criteria can be introduced based on the interpolated continuous trajectory $\tilde{z}$.
-A constraint is considered to be potentially active if the the magnitude differences between the actual constraint $c_l(\tilde{z}(t))$ and the user-defined constraint bounds are smaller than the specified constraint violation tolerance $\epsilon_{c_{tol}}$.
+To estimate the constraint activation status in-between collocation points, a criteria can be introduced based on the interpolated continuous trajectory $\tilde{z}$.
+By definition, inequality constraints are active if the magnitude of the differences between the actual constraint $c_l(\tilde{z}(\cdot))$ and the user-defined constraint bounds are zero.
+Due to numerical inaccuracies, however, there will always be a remainder.
+Thus, we consider a constraint to be potentially active if this difference is smaller than the constraint violation tolerance $\epsilon_{c_{tol}}$.

+Note that the word \emph{potentially} is used to emphasise that, for numerical schemes under limited machine precision, no concrete determination of constraint active status can be made.
+On the other hand, we know that only if the identified inactive constraints are truly inactive, then can they be removed from the OCP without affecting the solutions.
+Thus, it would be much more preferable to erroneously identify inactive constraints as active, than the opposite situation.

-The multiplier information can then be used together to enforce the selection.
-To identify the regions where the constraints are likely to be active, the numerical multiplier data $\Lambda$ are first normalized between 0 and 1 for each constraint $c_l(Z) \le 0$.
-Signal processing algorithms can be used to identify different intervals where the behaviour of Lagrange multipliers have significant changes.
-Figure~\ref{fig:findchangepts} demonstrates the use of the \textsc{Matlab} \texttt{findchangepts} function.
+For this reason, we also use the multiplier information to enforce a larger (more conservative) selection of potentially active constraints.
+Here, a similar numerical challenge arises: with limited machine precision, even when the corresponding constraints are inactive, the multiplier values are rarely truly equal to zero.
+To identify the regions where the constraints are likely to be active, the numerical multiplier data $\Lambda$ is first normalized between 0 and 1 for each constraint $c_l(Z) \le 0$.
+Signal processing algorithms can be used to identify different intervals where the behaviour of Lagrange multipliers have significant changes, for example using the \textsc{Matlab} \texttt{findchangepts} function.

-For each identified interval $\mathcal{T}_i$, the mean value of the normalized multipliers ($\bar{\Lambda}_{\mathcal{T}_i}$) is calculated and compared based on the following criteria
+For each identified interval $\mathcal{T}_i$, the mean value of the normalized multipliers ($\bar{\Lambda}_{\mathcal{T}_i}$) is calculated and compared based on the following criteria:

 with $\zeta$ a threshold parameter.